Chris35Wills/synthetic_channel_mesh/README.md

 ## System requirements

-The code is written in both Python and R. Your Python environment requires the following packages:
+The code is written in both Python and R. The python portion of the work was developed using Python 3.5.1.
+Your Python environment requires the following packages:

 	- xxx
 	- xxx